Subaru-PFS/tron_tron/Docs/sphinx/toyMain.rst

 ------------

-Files in the Commands subdirectory are automatically loaded, and their command definitions registered with the parser.
+Files in the Commands subdirectory are automatically loaded, and their ocommand definitions registered with the parser.

 Note that the actor infrastructure provides a 'reload' command which lets you dynamically reload these command files while the actor is